MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-retirement.md

 ## Where can users view user properties currently surfaced in Delve?

 Starting December 2024, properties currently surfaced in Delve, including custom user-profile properties, will be added to the profile cards available in search experiences on Microsoft365.com, Office.com, and in SharePoint.
-Eventually, these changes will be enabled everywhere the Profile card is available.
+Eventually, these changes will be enabled everywhere the profile card is available.
 However, for technical reasons, this change will take time.
-For December 2024, we recommend directing users to Microsoft365.com, Office.com, or SharePoint, which also offers a people search similar to what's offered in the Delve search.
+For December 2024, we recommend directing users to Microsoft365.com, Office.com, or SharePoint, which also offer a people search similar to what's offered in the Delve search.

 ## Direct links to profile cards